imjoy-team/imjoy-elfinder/README.md

 ## What is elFinder?

 elFinder is an open-source file manager for web, written in JavaScript using jQuery and jQuery UI, [the project](https://github.com/Studio-42/elfinder) is maintained by [Studio 42](https://github.com/Studio-42).

 [Try their online demo here](https://studio-42.github.io/elFinder/).

 ## Installation

+Python 3.5+ is required.

 ```sh
 pip install -U jupyter-elfinder